 There are two regular funding rounds each financial year, taking applications for five of the initiative’s seven programs.

 The second round of funding for 2018–19 is now open and closes at 5pm (AEST) on 12 April 2018

 Refer to the Skilling Queenslanders for Work applications page to learn how to apply.

 MyPath has had success with programs such as Certificate III in Customer Engagement & Certificate III in Business Admin.

-If you would like to partner with MyPath has the delivering registered training organisation please call us on 07 3489 7777
+If you are a Community-based not-for-profit organisations & would like to partner with MyPath as the delivering registered training organisation please call us on 07 3489 7777